Mim0sa/PrivacyPolicy/README.md

 # Privacy Policy

-Wizarding Vocabs won't collect any private data from users.
+Wizarding Vocabs won't collect any data from users.

 ### Changes to this privacy policy